Ex-Trump aide Hicks agrees to hand over campaign documents to Congress

 The House of Representatives is poised to vote on a contempt resolution against Attorney General William Barr, who defied a judiciary committee subpoena for the unredacted Mueller report.
 A vote has been scheduled for June 11.

 On Tuesday, the Justice Department offered to move forward on negotiations about the Mueller report only if lawmakers cut short their drive to hold Barr in contempt.
+House Majority Leader Steny Hoyer called the department’s offer “very limited.”

+“I would advise Mr. Nadler that we are not going to pull that bill,” Hoyer told CNN.
+“I’m the one that schedules the bill.
+It’s going to remain on the floor.
+We’ll see what happens over the next few days in terms of negotiations.”

 In the meantime, the committee is seeking any material Hicks has on a June 2016 meeting at Trump Tower in New York between campaign officials including the president’s son Donald Trump Jr. and son-in-law Jared Kushner and Russians offering to help Trump’s candidacy.